Gonderage/super_auto_nekos/README.md

-# superautopetsclone
+# Super Auto Pets but it's all Neko Arcs
-godot super auto pets clone but all neko arc. big wip
+Big wip made in Godot Engine.